vokimon/apunts/computers/css-typography.md

 - Stroke contrast: diference in stroke thicknes depending on the orientation
 - Counters: closed or semi-closed negative shapes.
 The smaller the harder to read.
 - Adornments: Might distract from the character identification
-- Density, quantity of ink in the paper
+- Density: quantity of ink in the paper
 - Weight: both extreme light and extreme heavy weights are hard to read

 Text features affecting Readability: